-- 29. Can you think of a shorthand, algebraic way to write $M_2$ ? - 30.
-Beginning with the top layer of the cube solved, perform the move $M_2$ .
-What impact did this move have on the top layer of the cube? - 31.
-Keep performing $M_2$ over and over again until the top layer is restored to its solved state for the first time.
+- 29. Can you think of a shorthand, algebraic way to write M_2 ? - 30.
+Beginning with the top layer of the cube solved, perform the move M_2 .
+What impact did this move have on the top layer of the cube?

+31. Keep performing M_2 over and over again until the top layer is restored to its solved state for the first time.
 How many moves did it take you?
 Can you explain geometrically why it took you this number of moves?

-We would like to understand not only what the move $M_2$ does to the cubies on the top layer of the cube, but to all cubies.
+We would like to understand not only what the move M_2 does to the cubies on the top layer of the cube, but to all cubies.

-- 32. There are a number of cubies that are not moved by any of the moves that make up $M_2$ .
+- 32. There are a number of cubies that are not moved by any of the moves that make up M_2 .
 Describe exactly which cubies these are. - 33.
-There are several cubies that are moved by the individual moves that make up $M_2$ but nonetheless, when $M_2$ is completed, the cubies return to their original location with their original orientation.
+There are several cubies that are moved by the individual moves that make up M_2 but nonetheless, when M_2 is completed, the cubies return to their original location with their original orientation.
 Describe exactly which cubies these are.
 (We strongly suggest using a friend to help.) - 34.
-There are several cubies who locations and orientations are changed by $M_2$ .
-Describe the impact of $M_2$ on these cubies by: - Drawing arrows on the cube in Figure 4 to show where moved cubies move to, and, - Indicating precisely which cubies get interchanged with their names.

-- 35. Now that you know the exact impact of $M_2$ on the cube, can you predict what the order of $M_2$ is?
+There are several cubies who locations and orientations are changed by M_2 .
+Describe the impact of M_2 on these cubies by: - Drawing arrows on the cube in Figure 1.4 to show where moved cubies move to, and, - Indicating precisely which cubies get interchanged with their names. - 35.
+Now that you know the exact impact of M_2 on the cube, can you predict what the order of M_2 is?
 Explain. - 36.
-Check to see that your prediction for the order of the move $M_2$ is correct.
+Check to see that your prediction for the order of the move M_2 is correct. - 37.
+We called M_1 and M_2 magical moves.
+We did that because they only move a small number of cubies.
+Why might this be useful when we are solving the cube? - 38.
+If our goal is to find moves whose net results are to move a very small number of cubies, do you think the number of basic moves that are used in these moves are going to be small or large?
+Explain.

-FIGURE 10.
-The effect of magic move $M_2$ on the cube.
+Figure 1.10: The effect of magic move M_2 on the cube.